What Is Tremie Pipe?

 - Water/Cement Ratio: 0.42 (0.45 Maximum).

-- Use of water-reducing admixture (preferably it is also plasticizer): Do not use superplasticizers.
+- Use of water-reducing admixture (preferably it is also a plasticizer): Do not use superplasticizers.

 - Air-Entrainment Admixtures: To give 6% total air.